Skip to content

 Tips, Hair Conditioner & Hair Mask:

 • Stale beer is another great conditioner.
 It leaves your hair glossy and lush.
-Buy a can of beer, leave it open for a 2-3 days, it should ferment and smell, well yucky.
+Buy a can of beer, leave it open for 2-3 days, it should ferment and smell, well, yucky.
 After you’re done shampooing your hair, rinse it with the stale beer.
 Leave it in for about 3-5 minutes, rinse off with regular water.
 You’re done.

 My favourite Hair Mask: